EngstromJimmy/Blazm.Components/README.md

 At this point the library is using [Bootstrap](https://getbootstrap.com/).
 This might change in the future but for now you will need Bootstrap.
-It is also using [FontAwesome](https://fontawesome.com/) so make sure you reference that as well.

 ### In Startup.cs